 The seal acts as the indicator that binds the company.
 These are moveable assets that can be transferred.
 However, the company issues these securities when it requires funds.

-Interest is paid to the debtors at a pre-decided percentage.
 Furthermore, a hybrid security has aspects of partial equity and partial debt.

 1.1.3.
 Equity Securities